cortexlabs/cortex/docs/deployments/predictors-batch.md

 When multiple models are defined using the Predictor's `models` field, the `tensorflow_client.predict()` method expects a second argument `model_name` which must hold the name of the model that you want to use for inference (for example: `self.client.predict(payload, "iris-classifier")`).
 See the [multi model guide](../guides/multi-model.md#tensorflow-predictor) for more information.

-For proper separation of concerns, it is recommended to use the constructor's `config` paremater for information such as configurable model parameters or download links for initialization files.
+For proper separation of concerns, it is recommended to use the constructor's `config` parameter for information such as from where to download the model and initialization files, or any configurable model parameters.
 You define `config` in your [API configuration](api-configuration.md), and it is passed through to your Predictor's constructor.

-The `payload` parameter is parsed according to the `Content-Type` header in the request.
-For `Content-Type: application/json`, `payload` will be the parsed JSON body.
-For `Content-Type: multipart/form` or `Content-Type: application/x-www-form-urlencoded`, `payload` will be `starlette.datastructures.FormData` (key-value pairs where the value is a `string` for form data, or `starlette.datastructures.UploadFile` for file uploads, see [Starlette's documentation](https://www.starlette.io/requests/#request-files)).
-For all other `Content-Type` values, `payload` will be the raw `bytes` of the request body.
+The `config` parameters in the `API configuration` can be overriden by providing `config` in the job submission requests.

 ### Examples